Bremerton Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 To apply during the opening period, applicants were required to complete the online application.

-150 applicants were placed on the waiting list by random lottery, weighed by order of preferences.
+600 applicants were placed on the waiting list by random lottery.

 For more information, visit the BHA website.

-Sources: This information was verified by the BHA public notice on November 2, 2020.
+Sources: This information was verified by the BHA on March 10, 2021.

 This waiting list is for rental assistance in Kitsap and Mason County, Washington.